-Hung Jury Destiny 2 Guide – God Roll and How to Get It
+Hung Jury Destiny 2 Guide – God Roll and How to Get It (2023)

-Returning in Destiny 2 Season of the Seraph, Hung Jury is a precision kinetic scout rifle.
+Returning in Destiny 2 Season of Defiance, Hung Jury is a precision kinetic scout rifle.
 Is it worth using?
 What are some of its best rolls?
 Let’s take a look.

 How to Get Hung Jury in Destiny 2

-You can get Judgment of Kelgorath as a Nightfall reward during Season of the Seraph.
+You can get Hung Jury as a Nightfall reward during Season of the Deep.
 This weapon is only available during certain weeks, so be sure to check beforehand to see whether it will drop from a given Nightfall.
 You can also obtain an Adept version of Hung Jury from Grandmaster Nightfalls once those are released later in the season.
+Players can also purchase a Hung Jury from Zavala for a Vanguard Engram and some crafting materials.
+If you want to buy an Adept version, you’ll need Nightfall Ciphers which are rewards from Grandmaster Nightfalls.

 Hung Jury God Rolls